takugian/quick-tutorials-with-aws/apigatewayv2/apigatewaygamerestapi/README.md

 # apigatewaygamerestapi

-This project creates:
-- A REST API Gateway with a complete backend using lambda and authorizer;
+This project creates a complete CRUD REST API using an API Gateway, a Lambda function as backend, a Lambda function as authorizer and a DynamoDB table.

 ## How to invoke